oktadev/okta-blog/_source/_posts/2022-08-30-introducing-the-new-okta-mobile-sdks.md

 These goals helped shape the architecture for our SDKs, from the high-level capabilities down to the naming of individual functions.

-**Note:** Since I'm predominately a Swift engineer I'll be using examples from the [Okta Mobile SDK for Swift](https://github.com/okta/okta-mobile-swift), though everything discussed here also works within our [Okta Mobile Kotlin SDK](https://github.com/okta/okta-mobile-kotlin).
+**Note:** Since I'm predominately a Swift engineer I'll be using examples from the [Okta Mobile SDK for Swift](https://github.com/okta/okta-mobile-swift), though everything discussed here also works within our [Okta Mobile SDK for Kotlin](https://github.com/okta/okta-mobile-kotlin).

 ### A walk through the new developer experience